r-c-f/waynergy/README.md

 ##### XKB

-If the default is not sufficient; it should be placed in `xkb_keymap`.
+By default, the existing compositor keymap is tried, falling back on a baked-in default.
+This has changed from prior versions which always used the baked-in default; to get the old behavior, set `wl_keyboard_map` to false.

+If neither default is sufficient, an xkb-formatted map should be placed in `xkb_keymap`.
 The easiest way to obtain this is to use the output of
 ```
 setxkbmap -print
 ```